 What Are The Three Things To Check On Tires?

 3 aspects are indispensable when it comes to your tire check.
-These are your pressure levels in all 4 tires, the tread depth, and signs for damage like bulges, cracks, and cuts.
+These are your pressure levels in all 4 tires, their tread depth, and signs for damage like bulges, cracks, and cuts.
 We recommend checking these 3 aspects especially when planning a long trip to ensure that you will arrive at your destination safe and sound.

 Why Trust Us?